 There is no specific regulatory framework covering au pairs.
 An au pair is not a professional nanny or child minder.
 Au pairs are not employees and there is no contract of employment between the host family and the au pair.
 The au pair is usually given room and board and paid weekly pocket-money.
 There are specialist private agencies that can assist you to source an au pair.

 A drop-in centre offers a service for short periods during the day.
-These centres are often provided in shopping centres, leisure centres, accommodation facilities, etc. The service is provided as part of a customer or client service and children are looked after while the parent is availing of a service or attending an event.
+These centres are often provided in shopping centres, leisure centres and accommodation facilities.
+The service is provided as part of a customer or client service and children are looked after while the parent is availing of a service or attending an event.

-Services for schoolchildren can include breakfast clubs, after school clubs and school holiday programmes such as summer camps, etc. Depending on the service, there may also be homework supervision, planned activities or a nutritious meal.
+Services for schoolchildren can include breakfast clubs, after school clubs and school holiday programmes such as summer camps.
+Depending on the service, there may also be homework supervision, planned activities or a nutritious meal.

 Affordable childcare is intended to provide childcare for families on lower incomes, and also to support parents to return to work or education.
 This type of service is called a community childcare (not-for-profit) facility.
-Funding is available through the National Childcare Investment Programme (NCIP).
-For more information on affordable childcare services in your area, contact your local City/County Childcare Committee - see 'Where to apply' below.
+For more information on affordable childcare services in your area, contact your local City or County Childcare Committee - see 'Where to apply' below.

-Community Childcare Subvention Programme: The Community Childcare Subvention (CCS) Programme aims to support all community-based childcare services to enable them to provide quality childcare services at reduced rates to disadvantaged parents.
-For more detail about this programme - see 'Further information' below.
+Community Childcare Subvention Programme: The Community Childcare Subvention (CCS) Programme supports community-based childcare services to enable them to provide quality childcare services at reduced rates to disadvantaged parents.

-New after school childcare scheme: A new scheme providing after school childcare places will be made available to people who have been long-term unemployed or were former recipients of the One-Parent Family Payment and who have got a job offer or have significantly increased their part-time hours.
+After-School Child Care Scheme: A new scheme providing after-school childcare places will be made available to people who have been long-term unemployed or who were getting a One-Parent Family Payment and who have got a job offer or have significantly increased their part-time hours.

-Social welfare claimants who meet the criteria will get a letter of eligibility from their social welfare local office, which will also inform them of the amount of after school childcare provision they may get.
-They will then be referred to their nearest County Childcare Committee who will connect them with the relevant childcare providers.
+Social welfare claimants who meet the criteria will get a letter of eligibility from their social welfare local office, which will also inform them of the amount of after-school childcare provision they may get.
+They will then be referred to their nearest City or County Childcare Committee who will connect them with the relevant childcare providers.

 Early Childhood Care and Education Scheme